91nunocosta/gitstory/README.md

 ```
 Other fallbacks could be used in the future.
 Tests will also be a little more clear that way.

 7. Configure mongo with environment variables also in the tests.

+8. Return `None` in `MongoGitlogStore::get(repo_url)` if no commits where found (see [here](https://github.com/91nunocosta/gitstory/blob/f80f096e74e8abf3587afc44a8ca1cff8da52299/pygitstory/gitlog_store.py#L35))